Kottenforst: Geography

 The Kottenforst is divided into a southeastern section between Meckenheim, Bad Godesberg and Bonn, into which areas of natural open country intrude in places, such as the Katzenlochbach Valley, and a northern area between Heimerzheim, Buschhoven and Alfter.
 Between the two areas lies the village of Witterschlick.

 The Kottenforst once was the location of Schloss Herzogsfreude, the hunting lodge of Clemens August of Bavaria, Prince-Elector and Archbishop of Cologne, who loved to go hunting here and also erected the many avenues in the forest.

+Nature Park

+In 1959, the Kottenforst served as the nucleus of the Kottenforst Nature Park, which was renamed the Kottenforst-Ville Nature Park following an expansion in 1967 and has been known as the Rhineland Nature Park since 2005—after several additional expansions.